-Basically, the "all white" uniform regulation is a NFHS rule that was passed in 2010 and indicates that a HOME jersey for varsity teams and becomes effective in 2013.
+Basically, the "all white" uniform regulation is a NFHS rule that was passed in 2010 and indicates that a HOME jersey for varsity teams and became effective last season.
 The reason for the long time for implementation was knowing that teams/schools order uniforms on a rotating basis with other school teams and most teams have their uniforms replaced every 3-6 years.
 NO teams have or will be required to purchase new uniforms IF they are not on their rotating basis.

-4.1.1(b) The home team shall wear white or light jerseys and socks and the visiting team shall wear dark jerseys and socks.
-Beginning with the 2013 fall season, the home team shall wear solid white jerseys and solid white socks, and the visiting team shall wear dark jerseys and socks.
-Prior to and during the game, jerseys shall be tucked into the shorts, unless manufactured to be worn outside.

-4.1.1(i)(1) All jerseys, except those worn by goalkeepers, shall be numbered on the back with a different Arabic number at least 6 inches in height and on the front (jersey or shorts) with the same number which shall be at least 4 inches in height.
-Numbers shall be of contrasting color to the jersey (or shorts) and clearly visible.

-4.1.1(i)(1) (Continued) Beginning with the 2012 fall season, all jerseys shall be numbered on the back with a different Arabic number at least 6 inches in height and on the front (jersey or shorts) with the same number which shall be at least 4 inches in height.
-Numbers shall be of contrasting color to the jersey (or shorts) and clearly visible.

-4.1.1(i)(2) Only those names, patches, emblems, logos or insignias referencing the school are permitted on the team uniform, except as in 4.1.1(d), -(f) and -(g).
+- 4.1.1(b) The home team shall wear solid white jerseys and solid white socks, and the visiting team shall wear dark jerseys and socks.
+Prior to and during the game, jerseys shall be tucked into the shorts, unless manufactured to be worn outside. - 4.1.1(i)(1) All jerseys, except those worn by goalkeepers, shall be numbered on the back with a different Arabic number at least 6 inches in height and on the front (jersey or shorts) with the same number which shall be at least 4 inches in height.
+Numbers shall be of contrasting color to the jersey (or shorts) and clearly visible. - 4.1.1(i)(1) (Continued) Beginning with the 2012 fall season, all jerseys shall be numbered on the back with a different Arabic number at least 6 inches in height and on the front (jersey or shorts) with the same number which shall be at least 4 inches in height.
+Numbers shall be of contrasting color to the jersey (or shorts) and clearly visible. - 4.1.1(i)(2) Only those names, patches, emblems, logos or insignias referencing the school are permitted on the team uniform, except as in 4.1.1(d), -(f) and -(g).
 The player's name may also appear on the team uniform.

-Beginning in the THIS YEAR, NONE of these jerseys will be legal: